GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

             });
         ```

+        > **NOTE:** The web chat control will automatically ignore any activities where `type="event"`.

-    * The `updateSearchResults` method parse the message sent from the bot and build the list of articles in the page and add a click event to the title element that post to the bot an event that tells to show the details of the article inside the **Web Chat Control**.
+    * The `updateSearchResults` method parses the message sent from the bot, builds the list of articles in the page.
+It also add a click event to the title element that post to the bot an event to show the details of the article inside the **Web Chat Control**.

         ``` javascript
         ...